How to Achieve the Capacity of Asymmetric Channels: Introduction

+The simplest example of \emph{asymmetric} DMC is the Z-channel, which is schematically represented in Figure \ref{fig:Zch}: the input symbol $0$ is left untouched by the channel, whereas the input symbol $1$ is flipped with probability $\varepsilon$.
+The basic problem that we face when transmitting over this channel is that (proper) linear codes impose a uniform input distribution, whereas the capacity-achieving input distribution for an asymmetric channel is, in general, non-uniform.
+Indeed, for the case of the Z-channel, the capacity-achieving distribution assigns to the symbol $1$ a probability $\varepsilon^{\varepsilon/\bar{\varepsilon}} \cdot(1+\bar{\varepsilon}\varepsilon^{\varepsilon/\bar{\varepsilon}})^{-1}$, where we set $\bar{\varepsilon} = 1-\varepsilon$~\cite[Formula (5.10)]{RiU08}.
+This mismatch in the input distribution bounds the achievable transmission rate away from capacity (for linear codes).

-{\bf Asymmetric Channel Coding: Existing and Novel Techniques.} Consider now transmission over an \emph{a}symmetric DMC.
-The basic problem which one faces is that linear codes impose a uniform input distribution, while the capacity-achieving input distribution for an asymmetric channel is, in general, not the uniform one\footnote{It was shown in \cite{MaR91} that the optimal distribution for binary-input channels is not too far from the uniform one, in the sense that the capacity-achieving input distribution always has a marginal in the interval $(1/e, 1-1/e)$ (for a generalization of the upper bound to any finite-input DMC, see \cite{Lia04}).
-In addition, at most $1-\frac12 e \log(2) \approx 5.8$ percent of capacity is lost if we use the uniform input distribution instead of the optimal input distribution \cite{MaR91}.
-This result was later strengthened in \cite{ShF04}, where the Z-channel is proved to be extremal in this sense.}.
-This mismatch in the input distribution bounds the achievable transmission rate away from capacity.
+It is worth pointing out that, at least for binary inputs, the optimal distribution is not too far from the uniform one, in the sense that the capacity-achieving input distribution always has a marginal in the interval $(1/e, 1-1/e)$~\cite{MaR91}.
+In addition, a fraction of at most $1-\frac12 e \ln(2) \approx 0.058$ of capacity is lost if we use the uniform input distribution instead of the optimal input distribution \cite{MaR91}.
+This result was later strengthened in \cite{ShF04}, where the Z-channel is proved to be extremal in this sense.
+As for channels with more than 2 inputs, the upper bound $1-1/e$ to the range of the capacity-achieving distribution still holds~\cite{Lia04}, but the lower bound $1/e$ is false.
+Given that the loss incurred by using a uniform input distribution is relatively modest, why do we care about the problem of achieving the full capacity of asymmetric channels?
+First of all, it is an interesting theoretical problem.
+Second, over time, all communication systems are increasingly optimized to take full advantage of their capabilities, and even small gains become significant.